 • The amount of capital lease recorded is the sum of present values of the capital lease obligations payable during the term of the lease.
 This amount is reflected as a fixed asset held on the asset side and simultaneously as a lease obligation on the liability side.

-• The lessee will be entitled to claim the deduction of both interests on the lease as well as depreciation of the asset.
+• The lessee will be entitled to claim the deduction of both interests on the lease and depreciation of the asset.

 • Every period, the depreciation expense will be knocked off against the asset value.
-Similarly, the amount lease obligation will also be written off as and when payments for the lease is made.
+Similarly, the amount of lease obligation will also be written off as and when payments for the lease are made.

 The following example shall clarify the concept.

 Excerpt of the balance sheet at the inception of a lease.
-Asset and liabilities are recorded in equal values.
+Assets and liabilities are recorded in equal values.

 |Capital Lease Obligation||$200,000||Fixed Asset||$200,000|